 ECE 2400 / ENGRD 2140 Computer Systems Programming

 This course aims to provide a strong foundation in the principles, practices, and art of computer systems programming using C and C++, the languages of choice for system-level programmers.
-The course is structured into three parts.
-In the first part, students will use C to explore procedural programming (e.g., functions, conditional statements, and iteration statements; recursion; types; pointers; arrays; dynamic allocation); students will then apply then apply their knowledge of C to explore basic data structures and algorithms (e.g., complexity analysis; concrete data types such as lists and vectors; abstract data types such as sequences, stacks, queues, sets, and maps; sorting algorithms).
-In the second part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics); students will then apply their knowledge of multi-paradigm C++ to explore more advanced algorithms and data structures (e.g., binary search trees, heaps), tables (e.g., lookup tables, hash tables), and graphs (e.g., depth-first search, breadth-first search, shortest path first, minimum spanning trees).
-The course includes hands-on discussion sections and a series of programming assignments for students to put the principles they have learned into practice.
-Students will gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance evaluation.
-In the final programming assignment, students will work in pairs to design, implement, test, and evaluate a high-performance handwriting recognition system which uses machine learning to automatically classify handwritten letters.
+The course lectures are structured into four parts.
+In the first part, students will use C to explore procedural programming (e.g., functions, conditional statements, and iteration statements; recursion; types; pointers; arrays; dynamic allocation).
+In the second part, students will apply their knowledge of C to explore basic data structures and algorithms (e.g., complexity analysis; sorting algorithms; lists, vectors, stacks, queues, priority queues, sets, and maps).
+In the third part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics).
+In the fourth part, students will apply their knowledge of multi-paradigm C++ to explore more algorithms and data structures involving trees (e.g., binary search trees, heaps), tables (e.g., lookup tables, hash tables), and graphs (e.g., depth-first search, breadth-first search, shortest path first, minimum spanning trees).
+The course includes hands-on discussion sections and a series of five programming assignments for students to put the principles they have learned into practice.
+Students will gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance optimization.
+In the final two programming assignments, students will work in pairs to design, implement, test, and evaluate a high-performance handwriting recognition system to automatically classify handwritten letters.

 ECE 5745 Complex Digital ASIC Design